Align Edges

 Feature Description

-The Align Edges tool is used to snap edges that share two topology nodes, allowing for quick gap filling between two objects to achieve seamless boundary alignment.
+The Align Edges tool is used to bridge edges that share two topological nodes, quickly patching the gaps between two objects to achieve seamless boundary alignment.

-- Edit Data Tab -> Feature Editing Group -> Topology Editing Drop-down Menu -> Align Edges.
+- Edit Data Tab ->Object Editing Group->Topology Editing Drop-down Menu ->Align Edges.

-- Enable the editing status of the relevant layer in the Layer Manager, then open Topology Edit Switches in the Edit Data Tab -> Feature Editing Group -> Topology Editing drop-down menu.
-After enabling, a topology graph will be overlaid on the map.
+- Enable editing status for relevant layers in the Layer Manager, then in the Edit Data Tab ->Object Editing Group->Topology Editing Drop-down Menu, turn on Topology Edit Switches.
+After enabling, the topology map will be overlaid on the map.

-- In the Edit Data Tab -> Feature Editing Group -> Topology Editing drop-down menu, click the Align Edges button.
+- In the Edit Data Tab ->Object Editing Group->Topology Editing Drop-down Menu, click the Align Edges button.

-- Move the mouse over the map; a prompt will appear: "Solid lines indicate edges to be modified."
-Click the solid line part, and that edge will align to the dashed edge.
+- Move the mouse over the map; a prompt will appear: "Solid line indicates the edge to be modified."
+Click on the solid line portion, and the edge will align to the dashed edge.

-- Hover the mouse over the edge to be edited; the edge to be edited will be highlighted with a solid line.
+- Hover the mouse over the edge you want to edit; the edge to be edited will be highlighted as a solid line.

-- Click the edge highlighted as a solid line, and it will automatically align to the edge highlighted with a dashed line.
+- Click the edge highlighted as a solid line; the edge will automatically align to the edge highlighted as a dashed line.

 Notes:- Supports setting the topology edit tolerance.
-The tolerance refers to the distance between object nodes, within which edges and nodes are considered coincident and share the same location.
+The tolerance refers to the distance between object nodes; within this distance range, edges and nodes are considered coincident and share the same position.

-- By default, the system automatically calculates the minimum tolerance based on the data.
-Generally, it is recommended to use the default value.
+- By default, the system automatically calculates the minimum tolerance value based on the data.
+In general, it is recommended to use the default value.

-- If modification is needed, click the Tolerance Settings button.
-You can manually modify it in the popped-up Topology Edit Tolerance dialog box.
-After modification, you can click the Reset button behind the input box to switch back to the default value.
+- If modification is needed, click the Tolerance Settings button to manually modify the value in the pop-up Topology Edit Tolerance dialog.
+After modification, click the Reset button next to the input box to revert to the default value.

 Related Topics